OMIBNO/OMIBNO/README.md

 ## About me
 I'm Raihan Wiraseno.
-I have learnt python, java, htmml, css.
-All materials were learnt by following the program that school made.
+I have learnt python, java, html, css.
+All material was learnt by following the program that school made.

 <!--
 **OMIBNO/OMIBNO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.